Innovator Founder Visa

 • viable, with potential for growth (scalable)

-How long can I stay with Innovator visa?
+How long can I stay with Innovator Founder visa?

 You can stay for 3 years.
 If you want to stay longer you can apply to extend your stay for another 3 years when your visa is due to expire.
 No limit on the number of times you can extend.